of Philip Greenspun; updated October 2023

 holder of flight instructor certificate with instrument and helicopter

-ratings; have flown single-engine aircraft to Alaska (twice) and just
+ratings; have flown single-engine aircraft across the North Atlantic Ocean, to Alaska (twice) and just

 about everywhere else in North America and the Caribbean; have flown

-Regional Jet out of JFK for a subsidiary of a major airline
+Regional Jet out of JFK for Delta Airlines

 - Education: three MIT degrees (including a Ph.D., but you can't